 In Cuba coffee plays a really important role in everyday life and the culture.
-In a Cuban household there has to be coffee, even if it’s just a little to serve it to possible guests.
+In a Cuban household, there has to be coffee, even if it’s just a little to serve it to possible guests.
 Coffe was brought to Cuba in the 18th century and is cultivated mainly in mountain areas in the center and the east of the country.
-Coffee and its plantation and production is also present in many pieces of Cuban literature and in songs.
+Coffee and its plantation and production are also present in many pieces of Cuban literature and in songs.

 Even in this nursery rhyme that Cuban children repeat since various generations: